zerocore-ai/did-wk/README.md

 # did:wk Method Specification

 > [!WARNING]
-> This specification is still a work in progress and does not necessarily represent the final form
+> This specification is still a work in progress and may be subject to change.
+Feedback and contributions are welcome.

 ### Authors